cb0806151/cbh-mancala/README.md

 10/9/21
 - add in win logic to contractv2
+- update frontend logic to work with contractv2

 Backlog
 - implement better verification in contract v2
 - add in and test timeouts
+- fix takeOppositeHouse rule with contractv2

 </p>
 </details>